RichardoC/tales.fromprod.com/src/_posts/2024/2024-11-16-reverse-engineering-github-copilot-apis.md

 ## Discovered API flow

-* Create a token with `https://api.github.com/copilot_internal/v2/token` - and create new ones when the original expires
+- Create a token with `https://api.github.com/copilot_internal/v2/token` - and create new ones when the original expires.
+This seems to use an [OAUTH TOKEN](https://github.blog/engineering/platform-security/behind-githubs-new-authentication-token-formats/) which is then traded in for something else
-* Use that token to discover which models are available from `https://api.business.githubcopilot.com/models`
+- Use that token to discover which models are available from `https://api.business.githubcopilot.com/models`
-* Display the models which are enabled in the chat ui
+- Display the models which are enabled in the chat ui
-* Send entire chat conversations including file context to `https://api.business.githubcopilot.com/chat/completions` and show responses in the ui
+- Send entire chat conversations including file context to `https://api.business.githubcopilot.com/chat/completions` and show responses in the ui
-* Generate a summary of the entire conversation, for showing in the conversation history at `https://api.business.githubcopilot.com/chat/completions`
+- Generate a summary of the entire conversation, for showing in the conversation history at `https://api.business.githubcopilot.com/chat/completions`

 ### Example API calls